xpika/blog/posts/things-that-i-dont-like-about-vim.md

 As of this year of writing.
 Having GUI as well as terminal support is still handy as remote desktop is not always responsive enough.

-3. Lightweight.Â  Disregarding IDE's, editors don't usually take too long to start up or use too much memory these days.
+3. Lightweight.
+Disregarding IDE's, editors don't usually take too long to start up or use too much memory these days.
 But I can still install vim pretty quick and reliably on a host of operating systems.
 Can't say that about notepad++.

 4. Internal documentation.